mokchend/mysfpal-builds/README.md

 # MySFPal Application Builds
+This is a proof-of-concept more than anything else.

 # Introduction
 MySFPal is your toolbox to interact with multiple Salesforce instance from a single application.
 As a Salesforce Admin user, I have often use different tools & plugins to connect and interact with all my customer instance (from development, integration,acceptance & production sandbox).

+## Why ?

 # Releases Notes
+* Not released

+# Change Logs
 * v0.3.1: 2021-03-21
   * Add modal About Window